 - Do not sign any settlements, releases, or waivers related to your collision: Until you have talked with an experienced attorney who is looking out for your interests, do not sign any settlements, releases, or waivers that are presented to you by your auto insurance company, the at-fault driver’s auto insurer or any other insurance companies or persons.

-Can I sue for neck pain after a car accident?
+Can I sue for a neck injury after a car accident?

 Additionally, you may be able to sue the at-fault driver for other economic damages, such as excess and future medical bills and lost wages.

-Can a car accident cause a neck injury and neck pain?
+Can a car accident cause a neck injury?

-Yes, especially rear-end collisions – are a major cause of whiplash, neck pain and a neck injury after a car accident.
+Yes, especially rear-end collisions – are a major cause of whiplash and a neck injury after a car accident.
 The force of the accident causes a driver’s or passenger’s head to be thrown forward and backward.
-This rapid back-and-forth whip-like movement frequently results in serious neck injuries, including damage to the bones of the spine, cervical disc injury and tears, sprains and strains of the ligaments, muscles, nerves and other tissues of the neck.
+This rapid back-and-forth whip-like movement frequently results in serious injuries, including damage to the bones of the spine, cervical disc and tears, sprains and strains of the ligaments, muscles, nerves and other tissues of this area of the body.

 What are the most common symptoms of a neck injury after a car accident?

 Below is a list of symptoms that a person may experience after being involved in a motor vehicle collision.
-But please keep in the mind the list is not exhaustive as all neck injuries are different:
+But please keep in the mind the list is not exhaustive as all injuries to this area of the body are different: